 The Country Store, History

-As far back as the 18th century, Americans relied heavily on the country store daily for their shopping needs, and it held several benefits for customers.
+As far back as the 18th century, rural Americans relied heavily on the country store daily for their shopping needs, and it held several benefits for customers.
+Not only was it a business center for the community, but a social center in which people learned the news and swapped stories of local and national significance.

 The saying which comes down to us–that the general store sold everything from a gatling gun to a needle–suggests the multitudinous stock it carried.
 A country merchant was literally a Jack-of-all-trades…